-GUNSMOKE ran from 1955-1975 making it the longest running hour long television show.
-The first episode was introduced by none other than John Wayne.
+GUNSMOKE ran from 1955-1975 the first episode was introduced by none other than John Wayne.
 The actor chosen to play the title role was James Arness who had appeared in many movies including some with John Wayne.
-Arness was not yet a star though but the show would soon make him one.
+Arness was not yet a star though, but the show would soon make him one.
 Gunsmoke was already a hit radio show with William Conrad voicing the lead character "Matt Dillon."
 This was still early for television and the radio would continue to air until June 11, 1961.
 The original three main characters of the television show were James Arness as Matt Dillon, Amanda Blake as Miss Kitty, Milburn Stone as Doctor "Doc" Adams and Dennis Weaver as Chester.
 Later Chester was replaced by Ken Curtis as Festus.
 Those five were the major stars of the show.
 Major supporting roles included Bert Rumsey as the first bartender Sam Noonan, Glenn Strange replaced Rumsey, Roger Ewing as Thad, Buck Taylor as Newly and Bert Reynolds as Quint the blacksmith.
 Other supporting roles included Ted Jordan as Burke, James Nusser as Louie the town drunk, Dabbs Greer as Mr. Jonas, George Selk as Moss Grimmick plus too many more to mention.
 Jordan is the man who gets shot in every color episode opening.
 He also wrote a tell all book about his romance with Marilyn Monroe.

 Gunsmoke is one of those shows that is impossible to collect everyone since so many are hard to find.
 I have myself settled for the top five plus Glenn Strange all of those did over 230 episodes no others matched that.
 I have scores of others that were in Gunsmoke but long ago gave up on concentrating on it.
 Without doubt it is my favorite television western and I watch it over and over.
 As a boy watching every Saturday I was sure that Matt was a goner since the bullet was also next to the spine!
 The real Matt Dillon I have always assumed died of lead poisoning while Festus and Newly likely of fractured skulls from being knocked out so many times.
 My favorite episode of all time was "The Snow Train" a two part episode.
 If there was a western star that did not appear on Gunsmoke it is probably because they were on Bonanza or Big Valley.
 A sad fact that so few young people today know about those shows let alone ever watch them.